Diving in Malta is one of the best experiences ever. Here’s 6 Epic Reason why you should go diving in Malta, my friends! Enjoy!

 The list of accessible wrecks is constantly growing as new ones are discovered.
 In the past 2 years, 8 new wreck sites opened and there are more to come!
 On top of these, divers can adore the underwater Statue of Jesus Christ at Cirkewwa Point!

-There are more than 60 dive centres in Malta and Gozo offering trainings, equipment rental, shore and boat diving tours.
+There are more than 60 dive centers in Malta and Gozo offering training, equipment rental, shore, and boat diving tours.
 English is the second official language in Malta, so you don’t need to worry about language barriers.

 The fact that most reefs and wrecks lie just offshore adds to the popularity of diving in Malta.
 There is no need to take exhausting and bumpy boat trips, many sites are reachable from shore that makes your diving experience more comfortable, and also more affordable

 On top of these, there are designated parking spaces for divers at some dive sites where you can park for free by placing your diving license behind your car’s windscreen!